kristianenge/Digipost-batch-client-groovyscript/README.md

  * save it as ./Digipost/Source/source.csv with UTF8 encoding
 6. copy all the PDF/HTML files to Digipost/Source
 * open Digipost/config.json and fill in your AvsenderID/BehandlerId/Sftp_bruker_id
- * "fallbackToPrint": false, --  Set this to true to send physical letters to the people/organizations who have does not have an Digipost account
+ * "fallbackToPrint": false, --  Set this to true to send physical letters to the people/organizations who does not have an Digipost account
  * "returPoststed": "", -- only nececcary if FallbackToPrint is active.
 Norwegian zip address
  * "returPostnummer": "", -- only nececcary if FallbackToPrint is active.
 Norwegian zip code
  * "returAdresse": "", -- only nececcary if FallbackToPrint is active.
 Norwegian address